 Patacones are a type of classic bar food in Costa Rica.
 It’s a perfect dish for gatherings with family and friends, and is ideal for sharing as it’s vegan and gluten-free.

 Shaped like discs, patacones are made from deep-fried mashed green plantains.
 They have a crispy golden exterior and a soft creamy interior.
-They have the perfect shape to scoop out sauces and are often served with a small bowl of refried beans, guacamole, or pico de gallo.
+They have the perfect shape to scoop out sauces and are often served with a small bowl of refried beans, guacamole, sour cream, or pico de gallo.

-Popular in many Latin American countries like Puerto Rico, the Dominican Republic, and Cuba, picadillo is a Costa Rican dish consisting of a selection of chopped and stewed vegetables and root crops like carrots, potatoes, and green beans.
+Popular in many Latin American countries like Puerto Rico, the Dominican Republic, and Cuba, picadillo is a traditional Costa Rican dish consisting of a selection of chopped and stewed vegetables and root crops like carrots, potatoes, and green beans.
 It’s a dish that can be prepared with just vegetables or with the addition of meat like ground beef or pork.

 This stew-like dish is a traditional way to prepare food in Costa Rica, taking relevance at the beginning of the 20th century.
 It’s said to have been born from the last and only dictatorship the country faced in 1917.